sirjobzy/TouchBistro/README.md

 The requirements for the project is listed Bellow

     EC2
     ● Create an ec2 instance in your own AWS account.

-    ● Create the instance using Infrastructure as Code tool of your choice (ie Cloudformation, Terraform, or an AWS SDK.)
+    ● Create the instance using Infrastructure as Code tool of your choice (ie Cloudformation,Terraform, or an AWS SDK.)

     ● Configure the ec2 instance to be a basic nginx server (just install nginx the basic configuration is fine), this will display the basic nginx web page.

     ● Make use of configuration management for installing the nginx server.
+(Chef, Ansible,Puppet)

-(Chef, Ansible,Puppet) ● Create an internal Route 53 domain and A records, this should also be done via Infrastructure as Code.
+    ● Create an internal Route 53 domain and A records, this should also be done via Infrastructure as Code.

     ● Create ec2 instance in a public zone so that it can be accessed over 443 from the internet.

 Standard: